arifein/arifein.github.io/_pages/projects.md

 <figure>
     <img src="/images/sulfur_cycle.png"
          alt="Atmospheric sulfur budget">
     <figcaption>Atmospheric sulfur budget from SOCOL-AERv2 under non-volcanic background conditions for the year 2000 (fluxes in Gg per year and burdens in Gg).
-Red numbers show flux estimates from observations or other models ([Feinberg et al., 2019](https://doi.org/10.5194/gmd-12-3863-2019)).</figcaption>
+Red numbers show flux estimates from observations or other models (<a href="https://doi.org/10.5194/gmd-12-3863-2019">Feinberg et al., 2019</a>).</figcaption>
 </figure>